cemkupeli/Connect-4/README.md

 # Connect-4
- Minimax, Alpha-Beta and Scout performance comparison for Connect 4
+ Minimax, Alpha-Beta and Q-learning performance comparison for Connect 4